UNC-optics/CaPuLeT/README.md

 # Commercially Avaliable and Custom Made Parts

-The complete component list, with quantities specified, can be found in the following [document](1-Pupillometry-Components-Table.pdf).
+The complete component list which detials the manufacturer, part number, and quantity required can be found [here](1-Pupillometry-Components-Table.pdf).

-This version of the component list provides a color coded key which can support
+This [version](2-Color-Coded-Pupillometry Components-Table.pdf) of the component list provides a color coded key which provides an additional layer of support when building the system.

+The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) compiles the total cost of the system.

 # Step-by-Step Building Guide